 - Improves collaboration on incident tasks by using drag-and-drop functionality on visual task boards.

 - Performance analytics provide detailed insights into performance trends.

 The core of all these features is still based on good quality data in the Configuration Item, Service Offering, and Service fields on the Incident form and the referenced tables behind those fields.
 Going through each of these features would require another article, so in this article, I will describe how:

 - CSDM is referenced by the Incident Management

-- the incident assignment “Gift” from CSDM lab works
+- an incident assignment example works

 - DCM can help to ensure that required data models are followed